 Besides the prestige of earning five stars, health insurance companies get a higher reimbursement from the government when they have a five-star plan.

 Medicare Plan Finder lets you compare both traditional and Medicare Advantage plans in your area.
-The site will ask you a series of questions that will help you narrow the number of sites that interest.
+The site will ask you a series of questions that will help narrow the number of plans of interest.
 It will reveal each plan that may make sense for you, including premiums, deductibles, estimated annual health and drug costs and overall rating.

 Once you find the plan for you, you can choose it on the site and fill out the necessary paperwork.

-Should you choose traditional Medicare or Medicare Advantage?
+Should you choose Original Medicare or Medicare Advantage?

 Which Medicare works best depends on your situation, your area and what plans are available.